Monitoring InterSystems IRIS Using REST API

 InterSystems IRIS logs any errors in the SystemMonitor.log file, which is located in the install-dir/mgr directory.

-The /metrics endpoint returns a list of metrics, which are described in the Metric Descriptions section.
-The Create Application Metrics section contains instructions for how to define custom metrics.
+The /api/monitor/metrics endpoint returns a list of metrics, which are described in Metric Descriptions.
+You can also enable the collection of additional metrics about active interoperability productions, as described in Interoperability Metrics.
+Create Application Metrics contains instructions for how to define custom metrics.

 To configure Prometheus to scrape an instance of InterSystems IRIS, follow the instructions in First Steps With Prometheus (https://prometheus.io/docs/introduction/first_steps/Opens in a new tab).